-In the late 1990s, a marketing manager suggested that tobacco companies had much to learn from the cosmetics sector, given their expertise in targeting females through packaging design, with tobacco companies responding by introducing cosmetic-style packaging for superslims cigarettes.
-That superslims packaging reminded the adolescent girls and young adult women in this study of lipstick and perfume, items they considered pleasing, clearly helped to increase their appeal, as did the glamorous and feminine imagery evoked by these packs, which helped to reduce the negative associations that smoking has.
-This increased appeal of 'lipstick'-style superslims packaging, in comparison to standard sized cigarette packaging, is consistent with past research.11-17 It is also consistent with the marketing literature, which suggests that pack shapes which are fun, convenient or easier to handle may appeal to children.
+In the late 1990s a marketing manager suggested that tobacco companies had much to learn from the cosmetics sector, given their expertise in targeting females through packaging design, with tobacco companies responding by introducing cosmetic style packaging for superslims cigarettes.
+That superslims packaging reminded the young females in this study of lipstick and perfume, items they considered pleasing, clearly helped to increase their appeal, as did the glamorous and feminine imagery evoked by these packs, which helped to reduce the negative associations that smoking has.
+This increased appeal of 'lipstick' style superslims packaging, in comparison to standard sized cigarette packaging, is consistent with past research.
+11-17 It is also consistent with the marketing literature, which suggests that pack shape may appeal to children.
+25

-Aside from appeal, we found that superslims packaging reduced perceptions of harm, as with previous studies 11 12 17-19 and also research for other consumer products, such as confectionery, which is viewed as healthier when in smaller rather than larger packs.
-26 Tobacco companies have previously sought to communicate messages of reduced harm through the inclusion of filters in the 1950s, 27 descriptors such as 'light' and 'mild', 28 and the use of lighter pack colours, particularly for lower tar brands.
-29 It is possible that slimmer packaging is an extension of this trend.
+Aside from appeal, we found that superslims packaging reduced perceptions of harm, as with previous studies11,12,17-19 and also research for other consumer products, such as confectionery, which is viewed as healthier when in smaller rather than larger packs.
+Tobacco companies have previously sought to communicate messages of reduced harm through the inclusion of filters in the 1950s, descriptors such as 'light' and 'mild', and the use of lighter pack colours, particularly for lower tar brands.
+It is possible that slimmer packaging is an extension of this trend.

 This study extends existing knowledge by also exploring the impact of superslims packaging on the seriousness of the pack in terms of warning of health risks.
 Marketers view packaging design as comprising two basic components: pack graphics and structure.
 In terms of graphics, the bright or pastel colours of superslims packaging, often adorned with floral imagery, was found to detract from the warning and reduce the impact of the seriousness of the message.
 With respect to the pack structure, the very narrow shape of the 'lipstick' packs clearly undermined the warning.
 As a result of the pack size, the font size of the warning message was much smaller than on regular packs, which made it less salient and less likely to be read.
-One of the packs, Vogue Frisson, which has recently been introduced to the UK market, is so small that some of the individual words on the warning message are unable to be displayed properly (eg, smok-ing and seri-ously).
+One of the packs, Vogue Frisson, which has recently been introduced to the UK market, is so small that some of the individual words on the warning message are unable to be displayed properly (e.g. smok-ing and seri-ously).
 Some participants initially mistook the disjointed writing for a foreign language and others ridiculed it.
-Examples of these types of packs, with broken-up writing or small text, are evident throughout Europe (see figure 2).
+Examples of these types of packs, with broken-up writing or small text, are evident throughout Europe, see Figure 2.